 Field reconnaissance was performed to evaluate and determine suitable access to the property and road locations throughout the property.
-As previously discussed, the existing Boulder Creek and Jones Creek access roads only project into the property far enough to provide access to the water intake facilities.
+As previously discussed, the existing Boulder Creek and Jones Creek access roads only extend into the property far enough to provide access to the water intake facilities.
 These roads would need to be improved in order to accommodate heavy truck traffic associated with forest practice activities (particularly harvesting and road construction), and extending them throughout the property would require many significant stream crossings and placement adjacent to streams, riparian areas, and across steep slopes.
-Additionally, portions of these roads are located close to their respective streams, which contributes to poor water quality when used for heavy truck traffic.
-It is likely that the DNR would require significant upgrades to these roads if they are proposed for haul use, as well as limit their hauling use to dry weather conditions.
+Additionally, portions of these roads are located close to their respective streams, which increases the potential of water quality degradation when used for heavy truck traffic.
+It is not in the City's interest to try and use these roads for hauling activities because of the significant upgrades required to prevent sedimentation of adjacent streams.